objectbox/objectbox-dart/objectbox/README.md

 ## Do you 💙 ObjectBox?

-We strive to bring joy to Flutter developers and appreciate all kind of feedback, both positive and negative.
+We strive to bring joy to Flutter developers and appreciate any feedback --> Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).
-What do you love?
-What's amiss?
-Where do you struggle in everyday app development?

-**We're looking forward to receiving your comments and requests:**
+**We ❤️ you & are looking forward to your comments and ideas:**

 - Add [GitHub issues](https://github.com/objectbox/objectbox-dart/issues)
 - Upvote issues you find important by hitting the 👍/+1 reaction button
 - Fill in the [feedback form](https://forms.gle/s2L1YH32nwjgs4s4A) to help us improve our products
 - Drop us a line on Twitter via [@ObjectBox_io](https://twitter.com/ObjectBox_io/)
-- ⭐ us, if you like what you see
+- ⭐ us on GitHub, if you like what you see or give us a 👍 on [pub.dev](https://pub.dev/packages/objectbox)

 Thank you! 🙏